delphix/dcs-for-azure-templates/dcsazure_Databricks_to_Databricks_mask_pl/README.md

 1. Configure the hosted metadata database and associated Azure SQL service (version `V2024.01.01.0`+).
 1. Configure the DCS for Azure REST service.
 1. Configure the Azure Data Lake Storage service associated with your Databricks source data.
+1. Configure the Azure Data Lake Storage service associated with your Databricks sink data (if required).
 1. Configure the Azure Databricks Delta Lake service associated with your Databricks Deltalake source data.